 Pressure Cooker White Beans with Tomatoes and Sage

-- 1 pound dried Great Northern beans, rinsed, stones removed
+- 1 pound dried Great Northern beans, rinsed and stones removed

 - water as needed